zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/lab-2-create-flow/lab-2-create-flow.md

 ### Objectives
 You will demo the following:
-- Create a new App Driven integration flow
+- Initiate an App Driven integration flow
 - Define ERP Purchase Order (PO) Event trigger
-- Add the Crete PO activity
+- Add the Create PO activity
 - Define the Tracking Fields
 - Activate the integration

-## Task 1: Create a new App Driven integration flow
+## Task 1: Initiate an App Driven integration flow
 We will start by creating a new integration and adding some basic info.

 1. In the left Navigation pane, and click **Integrations** > **Integrations**.